nkoppel/llama-cpp-steganography/README.md

 IMPORTANT: Note that sampler settings and the model file must be exactly the same in order to decode successfully, or the small differences in the probability distributions produced will corrupt the message completely.
 Changing from CPU to GPU, from one GPU to another, or from one CPU to another may also exist, but I have not tested this.
 If hardware does make a difference, this is an issue upstream in [llama.cpp](https://github.com/ggerganov/llama.cpp) and there is nothing this application can do to fix it.

 ## Technical Explanation
 The core concept used in this application is [range coding](https://en.wikipedia.org/wiki/Range_coding).
-Both when compressing and encoding text, the probability distribution over tokens produced by the language model is used as the probability distribution of the range coder.
-While the compression uses this distribution directly, the encoding takes extra steps to ensure that the output is conditioned by the prompt.

-The encoder uses two contexts: one with access to the prompt, the "writer", and one without, the "steganographer".
-The writer greedily selects the first few tokens, 8 by default, to steer the generation in the right direction.
-From then on, the steganographer filters for only the most likely tokens, filtering out all tokens that are less than 2% the probability of the most likely token.
-It then selects one of the filtered tokens using range coding.
-Finally, the writer chooses the most likely token among the tokens that were filtered out and the token that the steganographer selected, adding it to the genereated text.

-Decoding the message only requires one context.
-The first few tokens are ignored, as none of the message was encoded into them.
-Each other token is checked for whether it is within the filter.
-If it is, it's range among the filtered tokens is fed to the range coder.
-Otherwise, it is ignored and not used in range coding.
+Range encoding takes a sequence of symbols and their probability distribution at each step and compresses them to a stream of bits, and range decoding takes those bits and recovers the symbols.
+In this application's case, the symbols are the language model's tokens, and the probabilities are taken from the language model's output.
+This is the exact process used to compress and decompress the hidden message, while the process to hide it in the generated text is more complicated.

+Two generation contexts are used to produce the encoded text:
+* The writer: Has access to the user's prompt, and tries to influence generation in accordance with the prompt
+* The steganographer: Does not have access to the user's prompt, and encodes the message in a manner that the decoder can understand.

+If we are generating the first few tokens, 8 by default, the writer chooses whichever token it thinks is most likely.
+This makes sure that some information about the prompt is available to the writer before we start using it.
+To generate a token after this point:
+1. The steganographer filters for some number of the most likely tokens from its perspective.
+By default, tokens with probability greater than 2% the probability of the most likely token are allowed through.
+2. The steganographer uses a range decoder that is decoding the compressed message to select a token from among the filtered tokens.
+3. The writer observes the probability of the selected token and all tokens that were filtered out in step 1, and chooses whichever token it thinks is most likely.
+4. If the writer and steganographer have selected the same token, the range decoder is updated to reflect the fact that some of the message has been encoded into the text.
+5. The writer and staganographer both add the token the writer selected to their prompts.

+Once the range decoder has finished decoding the compressed message, tokens can be generated in an arbitrary fashion.
+This implementation simply has the writer select the most likely token.
+Decoding works much the same way as encoding, from the perspective of the steganographer:
+1. The decoding context filters the tokens in the same manner as the steganographer.
+2. If the actual token is within the filter, it is encoded into a range encoder.
+Otherwise, it is ignored.
+3. Once the decoder has read the entire generation, the range encoder contains the compressed message, which is decompressed and displayed to the user.

 ## Example message
 Resources used: